Israiloff/lemminx-compiled/README.md

 ## Introduction

-This repository provides precompiled Lemminx JAR files for easy integration into your development environment.
-By downloading a precompiled JAR, you can avoid the need to build Lemminx from source.
+This repository provides precompiled [lemminx](https://github.com/eclipse/lemminx) JAR files for easy integration into your development environment.
+By downloading a precompiled JAR, you can avoid the need to build [lemminx](https://github.com/eclipse/lemminx) from source.

 ## Releases